Quake cover shake-up: EQC cap rise to see Aucklanders subsidise Wellingtonians

 It'll be a blow for those who live in low-risk areas, as cover provided by the EQC might be more expensive than that provided by their private insurer.

-The Treasury explored this dynamic, which socialises the cost of insurance, in advice provided to the Government in May 2021, ahead of it in September announcing the EQC cap would double.
+The Treasury explored this dynamic, which socialises the cost of insurance, in advice provided to the Government in May 2021, ahead announcing in September the EQC cap would double.

 To compensate for these savings, Aon estimated annual premiums could rise in Northland ($86), Canterbury ($86), Otago ($86), Waikato ($69), Nelson ($52) and Taranaki ($17).

-The Treasury cautioned premiums could look very different to these estimates depending on how individual private insurers respond to the EQC change, the cost of reinsurance, and commercial factors, which already see low-risk policyholders subsidise high-risk ones to some extent.
+The Treasury cautioned premiums could look very different to these estimates depending on how individual private insurers respond to the EQC change, reinsurance costs, and commercial factors, which already meant low-risk policyholders subsidise high-risk ones to some extent.

 Inflation, which is having a big effect on the cost of building materials, has also risen a lot since the modelling was done.